renovate-bot/ghiscoding-_-native-copyfiles/README.md

 The `rename` callback gives you full control over the output filename and path.

 > **Tip:**
-> You can use either the glob pattern approach or the `rename` callback, or even combine them for advanced scenarios!
+> You can use either the wildcard approach or the `rename` callback, or even combine them for advanced scenarios!

 > [!NOTE]
-> If you use both a destination glob pattern (e.g. `output/*.ext`) and a `rename` callback, the glob pattern is applied first and then the `rename` callback is executed last on the computed destination path.
+> If you use both a destination wildcard approach (e.g. `output/*.ext`) and a `rename` callback, the wildcard change is applied first and then the `rename` callback is executed last on the computed destination path.
 This allows you to combine both features for advanced renaming scenarios.

 ---